JianHua-Deng/MikanCli/README.md

 python -m pipx install mikancli
 ```

-Then open a new terminal and run MikanCli:
+Then you are good to go, open a new terminal and run MikanCli to use it:

 ```bash
 mikancli
 ```

-## Install from source
+## Install by Git Cloning the Repo

 Clone the repository, then install it from the project folder: